 All rates of pay are gross rates (before tax).
-The tables below provide the rates that apply from the first full pay period on or after 1 July 2023.
-Tool and Grievance allowances apply from the first pay period on or after 29 September 2023
+The tables below provide the rates that apply from the first full pay period on or after 1 July 2023 until end of last pay period on or before 28 September 2023.